 A

-large brooch for robe or cloak fastening
+agrafe large brooch for robe or cloak fastening.

-agraffes 16th century onwards. hook-and-eyes used for clothing
+agraffes hook-and-eyes used for clothing or armour.

-metal tips on the ends of laces.
+aiglets metal tips on the ends of laces.

-aiguillettes see aiglets
+aiguillettes see aiglets.

 alb long, white robe worn by Christian priests.

-belt used to keep alms
+to keep alms.

-almuce large, cloth cape with attached hood and lined with fur
+almuce large, cloth cape with attached hood and lined

-anademe fillet or garland of flowers or leaves for the head
+anademe fillet or garland of flowers or leaves

-attire 15th century on. headwear of gold and jewels worn on occasions
+attire 15th century on. headwear of gold and jewels worn

-of state. later shortened to 'tire'.
+on occasions of state, later shortened to tire.

-atour French name used in England for tall, conical headware made
+atour French name used in England for tall, conical headware

-aulmoniere see almoner
+aulmoniere see almoner.

-aumer see almoner
+aumer see almoner.

 B

-back, bak 14th century term
+back or bak 14th century term loosely for any

-loosely for any outer garment.
+outer garment.

-Also called poky sleeve
+Also called poky sleeve.

 balandrana 12th & 13th century wide travelling cloak.